Nicholas-Ray-NAU/CS386_Team_Project_F22/Deliverable_5.md

 # Architecture
 ![Package UML Diagram](Images/package-diagram.jpg)
 There are three major groups that are interconnected.
 The user is the top level module which needs to be used to interact with the rest of the system.
-The lobby system acts as the middleman between users and games where the user
+The lobby system acts as the middleman between users and games where the user is placed into a game.
+The game module is the lowest level.
+The game handles all game functions and only interacts with the users in said game.

 # Class diagram
 ![Class Diagram](Images/gameytime-umldiagram-d5.jpg)